Overview

 Why Philippines?

-1) The Philipine is a country which contains the largest number of MIA/KIA of US servicemen.
+The Philipine is a country which holds the largest number of MIA/KIA of US servicemen.

 A map from DPAA's website showing the total number of MIA in the Philippines alone.